r0c/search-guard-ssl-docs/2_quick_start.md

 Note the `principal` entry, which displays some information about the client certificate you used to identify yourself to ES.

 At this point, no client without a valid certificate can connect to ES.

+**Congratulations, your ES setup is now secured via SG SSL.
+No unauthorized client can connect, and the traffic is secured against sniffing and tampering.**